Introduction

 Vision

 Agentic AI will accelerate all of human work.
-Enterprises must create agentic workflows and applications combining internal and 3rd party agents to fully leverage the power of AI, accelerate their business and unlock new step-change in productivity.
+Enterprises need to create agentic workflows and applications combining internal and third-party agents to fully leverage the power of AI, accelerate their business, and achieve significant productivity gains.
 We believe that an open, interoperable Internet of Agents is the key to enabling the best possible path forward to accelerate innovation and create the most value for all participants, from builders to operators, developers to consumers across all industries and businesses.

 Mission

-We are an open source collective that will build the Internet of Agents to be accessible for all: A diverse, collaborative space to innovate, develop, and maintain software components and services that solve key problems in the domain of agentic workflows and multi-agent applications.
+We are an open source collective commited to build the Internet of Agents to be accessible to all.
+Our mission is to build a diverse, collaborative space to innovate, develop, and maintain software components and services that solve key problems in the domain of agentic workflows and multi-agent applications.

 Capabilities

-Based on advanced protocols, frameworks and components, the goal of IoA software infrastructure is to enables and simplify the creation of multi-agent applications through the following steps:
+Based on advanced protocols, frameworks, and components, the goal of IoA software infrastructure is to enable and simplify the creation of multi-agent applications through the following steps:

 1. DISCOVER: Find and evaluate the best agents for the job.